richardgaywood/paydata.org/content/setting/everyday_life/sins_and_licences.md

 ### Why can't the cops look up my DNA/fingerprints/etc that I left at the crime scene?

-Although many SIN issuers do gather and store a biometric profile, they don't make this information available to the authorities (except, rarely, in the case of high-profile crimes like terrorism.)
+Although many SIN issuers do gather and store a biometric profile, they don't make this information available to the authorities (except, rarely, in the case of serious and high-profile crimes like terrorism.)
+So even if you do have a SIN in someone's database, it's very unlikely to be accessible to anyone investigating your crime... with the exception below.

-xxx

 ### What about criminal SINs?

-xxx
+Most nation-states will issue special "criminal SINs" to anyone convicted of crimes, petty or otherwise.
+If you're unlucky enough to get issues a criminal SIN in, say, the UCAS, then any UCAS-jurisdiction cop is going to be able to read your fingerprints off their database.
+This can be a severe pain the ass for you and your criminal associates.

+Even worse, criminal SINs are an exception to the hold-your-cards-close-to-your-chest rules most SINs are kept under.
+The SIN and its biometrics are shared widely and freely - that's most of the point; a criminal SIN is an anchor you have to drag around forever.
+(Unless you have friends in high places who can get it wiped off the books, *omae*.)

+Corporations don't bother with criminal SINs.
+They prefer more immediate punishments.